ayomibamm/ayomibamm/README.md

 Data Science Student | Pharmacist
 ---------------------------------

-I am a MSc Data Science student with a solid foundation in pharmacy.
+I am an MSc Data Science student with a solid foundation in pharmacy.
 I am passionate about using my skills to leverage the power of predictive science in healthcare.
 I have mostly enjoyed working on projects that required machine learning skills.

-* 🌍  I'm based in United Kingdom
+* 🌍  I'm based in the United Kingdom
 * 🧠  I'm learning Microsoft Power BI
-* ⚡  I enjoy trying different restaurant..
+* ⚡  I enjoy trying different restaurants...
 I believe that food is life!

 ### Skills